-TOP: Nursing Process: Assessment MSC: Client Needs: Psychosocial Integrity
+TOP: Nursing Process: Assessment

-6. Which finding best indicates that the goal "Demonstrate mentally healthy behavior" was achieved for an adult client? - a. being willing to work towards achieving ideals and meeting demands. - b. behaving without considering the consequences of personal actions. - c. aggressively meeting personal needs without considering the rights of others. - d. seeking help from others to avoid assuming responsibility for major areas of own life.
+6. Which finding best indicates that the goal "Demonstrate mentally healthy behavior" was achieved for an adult patient?
+The patient - a. sees self as capable of achieving ideals and meeting demands. - b. behaves without considering the consequences of personal actions. - c. aggressively meets own needs without considering the rights of others. - d. seeks help from others when assuming responsibility for major areas of own life.